International media reaction to the 2008 United States presidential election: Reflections on race

 Many publications used Obama's election to reflect on their country's own race relations or to comment on America's.
 An editorial in Russia's Vedomosti business daily did not praise Obama, but focused instead on America's ability to elect a black man in contrast with Russia's inability to elect someone from an ethnic minority.

 With Obama's victory, the societies of other countries with large racial and ethnic minority populations, in particular France and Britain, will reconsider the possibility of electing non-White leaders.
 For Russia, home to 130 nationalities and where minorities constitute about 20 percent of the population (in the United States it's 31 percent), this is not an idle question.
 The majority of ethnic Russian citizens in our country - 64 percent of the population according to the Russian Center for the Study of Public Opinion - are against someone of a different nationality heading the government.
 Russia has yet to internalize the possibility of the emergence of a "non-Russian" and non-Eastern Orthodox president.

 Charles Hawley wrote for Germany's Der Spiegel that "America, many Europeans were certain, was far too racist a country to elect a black man to occupy the White House."
-Despite the fact that Europe has extremely poor race relations within itself.
 Greg Sheridan, foreign editor at The Australian wrote that "The left liberal caricature of America was always nonsense.
 The militarism of American society is vastly overstated, just as its profound willingness to make sacrifice for other people's freedom is under-appreciated."
 Moises Naim, writing for El Diario de Yaracuy in Venezuela wrote that for a black man to become president of the U.S. was "simply unimaginable."

 The color of his skin was not the insurmountable obstacle that the entire world thought would destroy Obama's political career.
 Does this mean that there is no racism in the United States and that the color of Obama's skin played no role whatsoever in the election?
 Absolutely not.
 But the fact is that for millions of his US supporters, Obama's race was less important than other factors.
 This is more surprising to the rest of the world than it is to the people of the United States.

 An unsigned opinion piece in China's state-controlled Global Geographic Weekly said Obama had staged his own "color revolution."
 An editorial in Kenya's Daily Nation said the country is proud of Obama and finds him an inspiration: "To Africa and the entire black race, Mr. Obama is the vindication of our humanity.
 He is our evidence that there is nothing really wrong with us, that our lack of success is not because our genes predispose us to be stupid but because we have not dared to dream big enough dreams."